Moving time: 3:33:57 – Distance: 70.4km – Climbing: 1518m

 On the climb, we stopped at the 2nd and 4th stations to refill our bidons and take some photos.
 We paced ourselves at around 12km/h and reached the top in less than two hours.
 With more to ride in the afternoon, we decided to play it safe and keep a reasonable speed.
 At the summit, our legs were still fresh.
 The alpine weather also helped to cool down and reduce our heart rates while climbing.

-Unfortunately, the only open restaurant at the top of the climb did not serve hōtō (the local dish).
-So we opted for a quick soba and some rice.
-After a short break and one souvenir, we headed down wearing gloves and windbreakers.
+Unfortunately, the only open restaurant at the top of the climb did not serve hōtō (a local dish).
+So we opted for a quick soba with rice.
+After a short break and one souvenir shop, we headed down wearing gloves and windbreakers.
 The Strava KOM for the descent is called “The Fun Bit,” and rightly so.
 For the risk-taking folks, it will be good to know that it is possible to descend without using the breaks due to the low gradient and the lack of turns.
 Aerodynamic drag should be enough to slow you down where needed.
 The fastest time on Strava is 19:02 minutes with an average speed of 66.2km/h.
 A tad too fast for me.

 After leaving the Subaru Line, we headed to Lake Kawaguchi via a long, straight road.
 Unfortunately, the view of Mt Fuji from the lake was a bit hazy to the heat and humidity of June.